Menu Close

 what are boundaries?

 Boundaries are like the rules that outline your limits, setting clear distinctions between your needs, emotions and personal space and those of others.
 Think of them as your invisible guideposts, helping you understand what behaviour is okay and what’s not.
-Boundaries provide a practical framework for confidently reacting to various situations and managing relationships.
+Boundaries provide a practical framework for navigating relationships and different situations confidently.

 why do I need to set boundaries?

 There are many reasons why you should set boundaries.
-Here are a few reasons why:
+Here are some few reasons why:

 Preserving mental health

-Setting boundaries is like putting on a mental health ‘armour’.
+Setting boundaries is like putting on a mental health ‘armour.
 Just as armour shields the body in the face of external threats, boundaries act as a protective layer for your mental wellbeing.
-It helps shield you from stress, depression and burnout, allowing you to face life’s challenges with resilience.
+It helps shield you from stress, depression and burnout allowing you to navigate life’s challenges with resilience.

 Promoting self-respect

-Boundaries serve as a direct reflection of your self-worth, showing what you value in relationships and interactions.
-As you intentionally set and maintain boundaries, you communicate a message to both you and those around you—a message that highlights the value of respecting your needs and personal space.
-By setting these limits, you claim your right to be treated with consideration and dignity.
+Boundaries serve as a direct reflection of your self-worth, constituting a declaration of your value in relationships and interactions.
+As you set boundaries, you send a message that emphasises the significance of respecting your needs and personal space.
+By setting these limits, you assert your right to be treated with consideration and dignity.

 Balancing priorities

-Establishing boundaries is a practical tool for effective time and energy management, helping you prioritise tasks and commitments.
+Establishing boundaries functions as a practical tool for effective time and energy management, aiding in the prioritisation of your tasks and commitments.
 Picture boundaries as a compass guiding you through your daily responsibilities.
-By clearly specifying what is essential to you, these limits become a tool for filtering and focusing your steps.
+By clearly defining what is essential to you, these limits become a crucial mechanism for filtering and focusing your efforts.

 Encouraging effective communication